findmypast/public_docs/public_docs/priv/static/hintsapi_documentation.md

 ```

 Not all of the information in the above family tree fragment is required but, the more you provide the more relevant the results.
+Dates should be passed as YYYYMMDD but can be passed with MM and DD as 00 if they're not know.
 If you want to refresh hints for a person you need to call the same endpoint passing in the requestId returned on the initial call for that person e.g.
     https://api.findmypast.com/hint-service/matches/9c0a7ce8-bdd0-e511-80ef-005056923b62

 Authorization